Assistantships and Teaching Resources

 To help students prepare for their teaching role in higher education, we have developed the following list of resources.
 To inquire about or to apply for departmental support, contact your department or your academic graduate advisor.
 You can also learn more about the benefits offered to students employed in an assistantship position, on our Assistantship Benefits page.

 The Teaching Excellence Seminar is offered as an orientation for new Teaching Assistants and Teaching Fellows.
-The Center for Learning Enhancement, Assessment and Redesign (CLEAR), along with the Office of the Provost, offers this mandatory seminar to provide new instructors at UNT with access to best practices in teaching and supportive resources.
+The Toulouse Graduate School, along with the Office of the Provost, offers this mandatory seminar to provide new instructors at UNT with access to best practices in teaching and supportive resources.

 Contact your department for more information on required attendance for the Teaching Excellence Seminar once selected for a position.
 Most departments hold additional orientations prior to the start of the semester.